Slow graph bootstrap percolation I: Cycles: Upper bounds

 Let $x,y\in V(G)$ be distinct vertices.
-If the length of a shortest odd walk between them is smaller than $3(k-1)^2$ we can fix a subgraph of $G_2$ on at least $k+1$ vertices that contains $x$, $y$ and a $k$-cycle (the existence of such a subgraph is guaranteed by Lemma \ref{lem:cycles_cycleattimetwo}) and apply Lemma \ref{lem:cycles_smalldistance}.
-From now on let the length of a shortest odd walk from $x$ to $y$ in $G$ be at least $3(k-1)^2$.
+If the length of a shortest odd walk between them is smaller than $4(k-1)^2$ we can fix a non-bipartite subgraph of $G_2$ on at least $k+1$ vertices that contains $x$, $y$ and a $k$-cycle (the existence of such a subgraph is guaranteed by Lemma \ref{lem:cycles_cycleattimetwo}) and apply Lemma \ref{lem:cycles_smalldistance}.
+From now on let the length of a shortest odd walk from $x$ to $y$ in $G$ be at least $4(k-1)^2$.
 We are done once we have shown $xy\in E(G_r)$.
 Let $v_\ell\ldots v_0w_0\ldots w_{\ell'}$ be a shortest odd walk from $x$ to $y$ or $y$ to $x$ as given by Claim \ref{clm:even_shortestwalk}.
-Note that $\ell \equiv \ell' \mod 2$.
+Note that $\ell \equiv \ell' \mod 2$ and $v_\ell \neq w_{\ell'}$ because the endpoints of the path are assumed to be distinct.
 The remaining proof is divided into the Claims \ref{clm:even_midwalk}, \ref{clm:even_midedge} and \ref{clm:even_longwalk}.

 \begin{clm} If $\ell+\ell' \leq (k-1)^{r}-(k-1)\cdot F'(k-2,k) - 3(k-1)^2$, we have $xy\in E(G_{r})$. \end{clm}